wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Capture of the Peacock, of 1 8 guns, by the U.
-S. sloop of war Hornet, of 16 guns — return of the Chesapeake from a cruise.
+S. sloop of war Hornet, of 16 guns--return of the Chesapeake from a cruise.